Search via the API

 Value: between 0 and 1

-This lets you limit the maximum semantic distance of results.
+This limits the maximum semantic distance of results.
 A lower value makes the search stricter.

 Example: